mhprompt/mhprompt.github.io/_posts/2015-12-23-painting-a-picture-of-mental-health.md

 [more to say]: http://www.mayoclinic.org/diseases-conditions/mental-illness/in-depth/mental-health/art-20046477

+---
-#Alright, let's have a little fun.
+##Alright, let's have a little fun.

 Now that the wash has dried, you can move onto the simplest way to highlight an
 area: drybrushing.
 When applying paint, you usually want to add water to thin the